 Choose expedition cruise lines, such as UnCruise Adventures, American Cruise Line, or Alaskan Dream Cruises, for intimate, adventure-focused ships that sail off the beaten path.

-- Comparing Carnival Cruise Line ship sailings to Alaska in 2022
+- Carnival Cruise Line ship sailings to Alaska in 2023

-- Comparing Norwegian Cruise Line sailings to Alaska in 2022
+- Norwegian Cruise Line ship sailings to Alaska in 2023

 Best time to cruise to Alaska